Everything PR News

 Frequently Asked Questions

-Google Images has been substantially restructured five times: 2013 (inline previews, removal of source-page background load), 2018 (View Image button removal), 2020 (structured image data expansion), 2023 (Search Generative Experience launch), and 2024-2025 (AI Overviews general rollout and multimodal integration).
+Google Images has been substantially restructured multiple times.
+The most consequential changes were in 2013 (inline previews, removal of source-page background load), 2018 (View Image button removal), and 2020 (structured image data expansion).

 Why did Google remove the View Image button?